CalistaHatch/CppAssignment/A2/bug-report.md

  I am missing the curly brackets {} for the switch statement.

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**
-I forgot to encapsulate the switch statment with curly brackets which lead to this code failing and the program wouldnt run.
+I forgot to encapsulate the switch statement with curly brackets which lead to this code failing and the program wouldnt run.

 4. **How to correct the bug?**
-TO correct this bug I will put { before case 1 and } after the last break in the switch statement.
+To correct this bug I will put { before case 1 and } after the last break in the switch statement.

 5. **The corresponding bug-free code or code snippet is:**